 This was created by the foundation of the first missionary post outside India of the Ahmadiyya Muslim community and was completed in 1925 to designs by Mawson and sons.
 It uses Mughal inspired designs for the cupolas but adopts a modernist approach.

 Its architectural repertoire can be compared to the much larger, and now lost, twin towers of Wembley Stadium built in 1923 by Sir John Simpson and Maxwell Ayrton.
 Both show an awareness of the work of Edwin Lutyens’ work in New Delhi which was seminal in modernising traditional Mughal styles.

-5. Regent’s Park Mosque, London
+5. London Central Mosque, London